Meio-Campo/shot_timeline/README.md

 It allows users to n visualize shot timelines along with probabilities of different match outcomes just by pasting a URL for a FBRef Match Report.

 # How to Use
+To run the application, execute the code provided in an R environment where the necessary packages are installed.
+Ex: RStudio

 Welcome Message: Upon launching the app, you will be greeted with a welcome message.
 It provides instructions on how to use the app, including selecting colors for squads and pasting the FBRef URL.

 Select Squad Colors: Choose colors for Squad 1 and Squad 2 from the dropdown menus provided. # this is only intended for customizing your viz.
 It will eventually be updated to fetch the colors dynamically.